-Prognosis in symptomatic cases is extremely poor, even in the absence of malignant transformations, particularly in when associated with a Dandy-Walker malformation 7.
+Prognosis in symptomatic cases is extremely poor, even in the absence of malignant transformations, particularly when associated with a Dandy-Walker malformation 7.
 Hydrocephalus is the most common complication.
-Involvement of the cord also may result in myelopathy, syringomyelia and arachnoiditis.
+Involvement of the cord also may result in myelopathy, syringomyelia, and arachnoiditis.

-Malignant transformation of cutaneous naevi is variably reported from 2-13% 4.
+Malignant transformation of cutaneous nevi is variably reported from 2-13% 4.

 Malignant transformation of CNS melanosis occurs very frequently, in up to 50% 5.

 - 1. Di Rocco F, Sabatino G, Koutzoglou M et-al. Neurocutaneous melanosis.
 Childs Nerv Syst.
 2004;20 (1): 23-8. doi:10.1007/s00381-003-0835-9 - Pubmed citation

 - 2. Fox H. Neurocutaneous melanosis.
 In: Vinken PJ, Bruyn GW, eds.
 Handbook of Clinical Neurology.
 Amsterdam: North Holland;1972 :14:414–428